JarontheGreat/UpdatedPolicies/other/spawn-town-tor.md

 6\.
 The Committee has the power to set and enforce the following in order to uphold the principles of Spawn Town:
-* Area-specific restrictions on the purpose of buildings (e.g. shops only).
+* Area-specific restrictions on the purpose of builds (e.g. shops only).
-* Periods of inactivity beyond which a building may be removed.
+* Periods of inactivity beyond which a build may be removed.
 * Build height restrictions.
 * Restrictions on which items shops are allowed to sell.
-* Restrictions on the price at which shops are allowed to sell certain items.
+* Restrictions on the price at which shops are allowed to sell items.

 7\.
 The Committee can also make determinations outside of the rules listed in 6 with Staff consent.